Alumni Profile: Priya Gupta

 How has the social work education you received at Pitt helped you in your career?

 My social work education at Pitt SSW provided me with the foundational skills needed to thrive in graduate school and beyond.
 The generalist program format provides students with a strong basis in both direct practice and community level work.
-Because of this, I felt empowered to explore many different areas of social work during undergrad, and ended up realizing my primary interests were in social administration and policy work.
+Because of this, I felt empowered to explore many different areas of social work during undergrad, and ended up realizing my primary interests were in health administration and policy work.

 What is the most significant thing you learned at the Pitt SSW?